Website accessibility tools

 In addition, many website pages can be converted into PDF format to facilitate the use of screen-reading software.
 The PDF option is located at the bottom left of the page.

-Some videos have a transcript available.
+Some videos have a transcript available or built-in captions.
 Videos viewed via YouTube allow for captions to be enabled.
 Select the icon labelled 'Automatic captions available in your language'.